RivalAUT/FS19_SprayerSectionControl/README.md

 ## What is section control?
 Section control allows you to turn off certain parts (sections) of your sprayer if you don't need the full working width.
-At the moment this is done completely automatic but in future there might be an option to control it manually.
+The sections can be controlled manually and automatic.

 The script works with fertilizer and herbicide.
-Herbicide works only on grown weed - the section will turn off if there is no weed visible.
-Pre-emergence spraying is not possible at the moment.
+Automatic mode works with herbicide only on grown weed - the section will turn off if there is no weed visible.
+Pre-emergence spraying is only possible when using manual mode.

+## The HUD
+The HUD shows all sections of the sprayer.
+With the ON/OFF button you can switch between manual and automatic mode.
+Turning sections on or off is done by clicking on the red/yellow/green spray in the HUD.

+### Colors
+RED: Section is turned off.
+YELLOW: Section is turned on, but sprayer is turned off.
+GREEN: Section is turned on and sprayer is on

+### Keys
+LSHIFT + B to toggle HUD
+LCTRL + B to toggle mouse cursor (only when HUD is visible)

-## What do I need?
+## What do you need?
 At first you will need the script.
 [Download it here.](https://github.com/RivalAUT/FS19_SprayerSectionControl/raw/master/FS19_SprayerSectionControl.zip)

 The script alone does not give you any functionality, you need adapted sprayers too.
 If Giants had made one workArea per section, this would not be necessary.